 Natasha Ellis More News

-Natasha Ellis was accused of carrying out an attack on her friend’s family members on May 23, 2019, at a home on North Church Street in New Carlisle.
+Ellis was accused of carrying out an attack on her friend’s family members of May 23, 2019, at a home on North Church Street in New Carlisle.
 The friend’s mother, Lee A. Moore, 36, died in the attack.
-The younger girl’s father and then 17-year-old brother also were hurt, but survived.
+The younger girl’s father, Paul Greear, and then 17-year-old brother were also hurt, but survived.